jay-chalkstep/cardmock/documentation/COLLABORATION_IMPLEMENTATION.md

 npm install
 ```

-This will install the newly added `@sendgrid/mail` package.
+This will install the newly added `resend` package.

 ### Step 2: Run Database Migration